plustra/Bookeron/README.md

 # Bookeron

 Bookeron is a Node.js and Express server designed to manage book loans in a library.
-This project uses ESLint and Prettier for code formatting, Nodemon for the development environment, and MySQL as the database.

 ## Prerequisites

 To run this server, you must have Node.js and MySQL installed on your local computer or server where the application will be hosted.

+## Dependencies

+-   [Express](https://expressjs.com/es/) A popular web framework for Node.js used to build web applications and APIs.

+-   [MySQL](https://expressjs.com/es/) A relational database management system that uses Structured Query Language (SQL) to manage data.

+-   [Dotenv](https://github.com/motdotla/dotenv) A zero-dependency module that loads environment variables from a .env file into process.env.

+-   [Http Status Codes](https://github.com/prettymuchbryce/http-status-codes) A collection of response status codes that can be used in HTTP responses.

+-   [ESlint](https://eslint.org/) A popular tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.

+-   [Prettier](https://prettier.io/) An opinionated code formatter that can be used to automatically format code and enforce consistent style.

+-   [Nodemon](https://nodemon.io/) A utility that monitors changes to your Node.js application and automatically restarts the server.

+-   [JOI](https://joi.dev/api/?v=17.8.1) A library used for validating and sanitizing data in JavaScript.
+JOI provides a simple and expressive language for defining validation rules.

 ## Installation